-Funding cuts have meant that now as little as 5 NHS IPUs are operating in England and their funding remains precarious.
+Funding cuts have meant that now as few as 6 NHS IPUs are operating in England and their funding remains precarious.
 An uncertain and unsustainable financial position has been created as a result of the 2012 Health and Social Care Act, which has seen reduced funding, alongside the current short-term, contracts being offered by Local Authority commissioners.
 Without change, the current challenges may lead to further closures across the remaining NHS IPUs, leading to devastating consequences for service users, their families and the wider healthcare system, as well as significantly impacting on community drug and alcohol services.

 In the past, NHS IPU’s were part of regional collaborative commissioning arrangements.

 Many are now struggling to survive due to a lack of block contracting arrangements.
 They are increasingly reliant on spot purchase admissions, often funded through frameworks on a bed night price which doesn’t account for the fixed costs of a highly skilled, professional workforce.
 This has seen decision making subject to localised tight gatekeeping based on finance, rather than clinical need.